f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 As you can see the maximal value of the heap is always the upper item.
 Thats why we only need $\mathcal{O}(1)$ to sample the maximal value.

 Please be aware that satisfying the heap property doesn't result in a fully sorted priority queue.
+When updating the value of a node it suffice to percolate (up or down) to maintain the heap property.
+That way we can ensure drawing the maximal value in constant time while updating the structure in $\mathcal{O}(\log{n})$.

 ## Disadvantages